ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - **Low-Income Countries:** Low-income countries have the lowest total number of cases among the listed income groups, with approximately 2.3 million cases.
 However, the death percentage for low-income countries is relatively high at around 2.07%, indicating a significant impact of COVID-19 on mortality rates despite the lower total number of cases.
 This suggests potential challenges in healthcare infrastructure and response measures in low-income countries.

+These insights highlight the disparities in healthcare infrastructure and response capabilities across different income groups.
+High-income countries have better resources and systems to manage the pandemic effectively, resulting in lower mortality rates, while low-income countries face significant challenges that lead to higher mortality rates despite having fewer total cases.

 ## 2. Likelihood of Infection By Year

-Here I want to analyze the trend of infection rates over the years.
-For doing so I developed and executed the following SQL query.
+To analyze the trend of infection rates over the years, I executed the following SQL query:
 ```sql
 SELECT
     EXTRACT(YEAR FROM date) AS year,